-Blockchain versus database
+Blockchain vs. database

-Information stored on a database has several flaws which the blockchain helps to overcome.
+Information stored in a database has several flaws which the blockchain helps to overcome.
 For starters, a database is typically stored on a centralized server.
 That means that if the server is attacked or experiences downtime, then the data could be lost or unaccessible for an extended period.
 Blockchains use a distributed method, and that allows for better uptime and less chance of suffering from attacks from malicious users.

 It’s also cheaper to store data on the blockchain thanks to its distributed nature.
 Centralized data storage can be very expensive because only one user is footing the bill.
 With the blockchain, many users share the burden, reducing storage costs to almost nothing.

-A decentralized system, like one used by blockchains also comes with the benefit of being resistant to censorship.
-While a centralized provider could shut down access to your database for any reason, one run on the blockchain will not be so easy to shut down.
+A decentralized system, like the one used by blockchains also comes with the benefit of being resistant to censorship.
+While a centralized provider could shut down access to your database for any reason, the one run on the blockchain will not be so easy to shut down.

-Can blockchain replace central banks?
+Can blockchain replace central banks

 It seems unlikely that the blockchain will replace central banks entirely.
 Honestly, it’s more likely that they would want to adopt the blockchain for themselves.
 This would give them a more efficient and cheaper management system.
 However, traditional cryptocurrencies and blockchain projects will always function right alongside them.

-Can blockchain be private and centralized?
+Can blockchain be private and centralized

 Yes, there are private blockchains.
 These can be owned and managed by corporations for their own purposes.
 There are actually many cryptocurrency projects offering this service to give them the benefits of the blockchain while still allowing them to retain control of their data and keep their transactions and information private for security reasons.

-What issues does blockchain have?
+What issues does blockchain have

 One of the largest issues many people have with the blockchain is that in many cases it lacks privacy.
 This is by design, but not everyone wants all of their transactions recorded.
-This is why the private blockchains above exist, but there could soon be some hybrids that can both protect important data while still allowing for transparency.
+This is why the private blockchains above exist, but soon there could be some hybrids that can both protect important data while still allowing for transparency.

 Another pain point for the blockchain is that mining can be very wasteful when it comes to energy, and the cost of POW mining has also created a centralization threat.
 In the future, many blockchain projects will be working to address this by using alternative methods to verify transactions or by finding ways to lower the costs associated with mining.

-How blockchain will change the world?
+How blockchain will change the world

 Blockchain will change the world by simplifying the tasks we do every day.
 Things which were previously tedious, time-consuming and costly to perform will now be done automatically.
 Auditing and management of data, inventory, and sales will be done without a third party.
-Contracts can be automatically filled based on certain criteria or triggers making it easier to create legal agreements without risk and without costly legal help.
+Contracts can be automatically filled based on certain criteria or triggers making it easier to create legal agreements without risks and costly legal help.

 Digital currencies already allow people to transfer value across countries with little to no fees, but soon this technology will be more efficient and even more affordable.
 It will also be able to encompass many other investment avenues as more and more physical assets are tokenized.
 People will be able to trade tokenized versions of nearly any commodity, making it easier than ever to invest in avenues previously unavailable to retail investors.